cjherman6/capstone/README.md

 ![vector](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/vector.png)

 This vector is then used to calculate the cosine similarity between your vector, and the vectors that correspond to the breeds that were predicted from your photos earlier.
-Whichever has the closest similarity to your, is your recommended dog!
+Whichever has the closest similarity to your survey results, is your recommended dog!

 ![vector](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/cosine.png)